 Key Stages in a Server Migration Plan

 Server migration is an essential, inevitable part of working in a team with legacy infrastructure.
-When you are ready to move to the cloud, your team may be able to handle it.
+When you are ready to execute your cloud migration strategy, your team may be able to handle it.
 For a small-scale project with a well-made server migration plan in place, server migration does not have to be overwhelming.

 Think of a server migration plan as your roadmap.
 By holding it the right way up and following the previously determined route, you can avoid detours and bumps in the road.
 If you need help, you can always call for roadside assistance (or in this case, tech advice).